.NET HELP

 Dim response As String = reader.ReadLine()

-In the above client code, which connects to the TCP socket and reads the string message received from the TCP server-internal buffering, and displays the entire message on the console.
-There is no default value for the idle timeout.
-We can set this, which helps us to close the connection after a specific time.
-Else it will wait until it receives any response from the server/client.
+In the above client code, which connects to the TCP socket and reads the string message received from the TCP server, it then displays the message on the console.
+This example illustrates basic TCP client-server communication in a .NET environment.

 TCP .NET (How It Works For Developers): Figure 3